amesar/mlflow-examples/keras/README.md

 ```

 ### Autologging
-To run with autologging an no user logging.
+To run with autologging and no user logging.
 ```
 python main.py --experiment_name keras_mnist --epochs 3 --batch_size 128 --autolog
 ```